MicrosoftDocs/Viva/Viva/glint/reports/export-report-pdf.md

     :::image type="content" source="../../media/glint/reports/export-print.png" alt-text="Screenshot of the Export or Print button.":::

-## Remove a section before export
+## Remove a report section before export

-Default toggles are ON for each of these sections of the Overview report (the example report used): Overview, Questions, Keywords, Topics, Comments.
+Default toggles are **ON** for each of these sections of the Overview report (the example report used): Overview, Questions, Keywords, Topics, Comments.
 To disable a section:

 1. Select the **ellipses** in that section.